The Kolmogorov-Zakharov Model for Optical Fiber Communication: GN Model

 It follows that the NLS equation has the simple closed-form solution \eqref{eq:q-pert} to the first-order in the perturbation expansion.
-As a consequence, derivative quantities such as the PSD can also be calculated.
-The PSD is
+As a consequence, derived quantities such as the PSD can also be calculated.
+Computing $\mu_{12}$ from \eqref{eq:q-pert} and removing factor $\delta_{12}$, we get

-Equation \eqref{eq:s-pert} expresses a 2-point moment as a function of the 4- and 6-point moments.
-We can close the equation for the 2-point moment if we assume that signal statistics are Gaussian.
-With this assumption, the 4- and 6-point moments $\mu_{123\omega}$ and $\mu_{123'1'2'3}$ break down according to \eqref{eq:6-point}, with zero cumulants.
-Since $\omega$ is fixed
+Equation \eqref{eq:s-pert} expresses a 2-point PSD as a function of the 4- and 6-point PSDs.
+We can close the equation for the 2-point PSD if we assume that signal statistics are Gaussian.
+With this assumption, the 4- and 6-point PSDs break down according to \eqref{eq:4-point}--\eqref{eq:6-point}, with zero cumulants.
+From \eqref{eq:4-point}